decentraland/documentation/content/creator/sdk7/web-editor/combine-with-code.md

 weight: 5
 ---

-The Decentraland Editor allows you to
+The Decentraland Editor plus custom code is a very powerful combination for creating content.
+You can use the visual editor to position items intuitively, and then write code that interacts with these items with complete freedom.
+You can even place a smart item, that has its own default behavior, and write code that reacts to when the item is activated.

+For example, you can take advantage of an existing lever smart item, that already comes with its sounds and animations and states, and write code that detects when the lever is pulled to run your own custom logic.

 ## Export to desktop

-To edit the code in a scene created with the web editor, you must export the scene to the Desktop Editor.
+To edit the code in a scene created with the [web editor]({{< ref "/content/creator/sdk7/web-editor/web-editor.md" >}}), you must export the scene to the Desktop Editor.

 {{< hint warning >}}
 **📔 Note**: If you don't have the Desktop Editor installed, follow the steps in the following page before your start.